Phonics and Early Reading

 Year 2 Phonics Curriculum - click here

-- The vast majority of pupils will become fluent readers by the end of Year 2 so that they can focus on developing their reading fluency, stamina and comprehension skills throughout the rest of their time with us.
+- The vast majority of pupils will become fluent readers by the end of Year 2 so that they can focus on developing their reading fluency, stamina and comprehension skills throughout the rest of their time with us in Key Stage Two.

 - Pupils will be equipped with the skills, strategies and confidence needed in order to read and spell unfamiliar words.